Adding to Your Average Sales Can Make or Break A Retail Store: Make the Most of the Holiday Shopping Season!

 Because they are preoccupied with finding the main item, looking for an additional item may be the last thing on your customers’ minds.

 It’s possible that if someone was to suggest a perfectly coordinated item to enhance the look of the main item, the customer might be quite open to the suggestion and even grateful to the person making it!

 Who Else Can I Take Off Your List For You?

-Because many people don’t enjoy holiday shopping or don’t have the time to spend shopping, you have a chance to be their shopping savior.
+Because many people don’t enjoy shopping or don’t have the time to spend shopping, you have a chance to be their shopping savior.
 Once you’ve helped them find the perfect gift they were looking for, offer up the following:

 “Who else can I take off your list for you?”

 Why not suggest that you might be able to take some of the burden off their shoulders by helping them go down their list and get more if not all of their shopping done with you at one time.
 By becoming their “personal shopper” of the moment, you both win.

 And who’s to say when you’re thanking the customer for their purchases, that you can’t suggest having their friends or family come in so you can help them whittle down their lists, too?
 If you do a good job, you’ll create personal trade customers that shop with you all year long.

 Along with having one item in mind, shoppers usually have an idea of how much they are willing to spend for that item.
 Suppose your customer has set a budget of $50 to find a sweater for his sister.
 Even though he has this amount in his mind, he may very well spend a few dollars more if he found just the right sweater.
 On the other hand, suppose he finds a perfect sweater for $40.
 He still has $10 left over from his budgeted amount to spend.
 You could let him spend it somewhere else, or you could add on to his main purchase.
 As Harry J Friedman always use to say, “Do you want some of their money, or all of their money?”
 The answer: All of it.